freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-055.md

 # --description--

-Your `.text` element is not a CSS Grid, but you can create columns within an element without using Grid using the `column-width` property.
+Your `.text` element is not a CSS Grid, but you can create columns within an element without using Grid by using the `column-width` property.

 Give your `.text` selector a `column-width` property set to `25rem`.